bobgeorgethe3rd/freesewing/designs/spreadsleeve/README.md

 # @freesewing/spreadsleeve

-Spread sleeve of the Basic sleeve
+Spread Sleeve design based of the Basic Sleeve design to be used in other designs